int-brain-lab/paper-brain-wide-map/brainwidemap/decoding/README.md

 ```
 sbatch 03_slurm_decode.sh
 ```
+The `03_decode_single_session.py` script is meant to be run on the cluster and not alone.
+Thus, it is not recommended that you manipulate or control the `03_decode_single_session.py` input integers `X`, which determine the session and subset of null sessions, in order to run only a subset of the BWM datset.
+Rather, you can filter for a subset of subjects in the BWM dataset as discussed in the next section.
+Additionally, to see an example of running a single session, see `decoding_example_script.py`.
 NB: some slurm clusters have a maximum number of jobs, which means you will have to submit multiple times.
 For example, if you cannot sumbit more than 1000 jobs but require 1100, run
 ```